cmu-sei/Polar/docs/README_gitlab.md

 ## Operating System
 MacOS Monterrey or newer or modern Linux

-Instructions written and tested on an Intel Mac running MacOS Sonoma (14.5) and Ubuntu 22.04 (LTS).
+Instructions written and tested on an Intel Mac running MacOS Sonoma (14.5) and Ubuntu 22.04 (LTS) on an Amazon EC2 instance (t3.2xlarge).

 ## Hardware
 - Multi-core CPU